ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/LegacyTransaction.md

 Returns the hashed serialized unsigned tx, which can be used to sign the transaction (e.g. for sending to a hardware wallet).

-Note: in contrast to the legacy tx the raw message format is already serialized and doesn't need to be RLP encoded any more.

 #### Returns